labmaster-kc/CryptoBlocker/README.md

 <i><b>NOTE:</b> An additional script is provided to create a Scheduled Task, which runs the Crypto Blocker Deployment script daily for pattern udpates.
 It runs the whole script (including checking for FSRM), but the script is fairly fast.</i>

 <i><b>NOTE:</b> The original script is checked for override files (SkipList.txt, ProtectList.txt, IncludeList.txt) in multiple locations.
-This script only recognixes override files in the same folder as the main script.</i>
+This script only recognizes override files in the same folder as the main script.</i>

 <b>SkipList.txt</b>